codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do cows not have toes?
-They lactose!
+How do you know if there’s an elephant under your bed?
+Your head hits the ceiling!

 ## Daily Trivia

-What does the &#039;S&#039; in the RSA encryption algorithm stand for?
+Which of the following is the oldest of these computers by release date?
- 1. Secure
+ 1. Commodore 64
- 2. Schottky
+ 2. ZX Spectrum
- 3. Stable
+ 3. Apple 3
- 4. Shamir
+ 4. TRS-80

 <details>
   <summary>Answer</summary>
-  Shamir
+  TRS-80
 </details>